kyma-project/test-infra/docs/prow/how-to_use_tekton-pipelines-in-prow.md

 ### Reusing tasks

-Let's define a simple task that would return a "Hello World from task!" to the results field:
+Task defined below would return a "Hello World from task!" to the results field:
 ```yaml
 apiVersion: tekton.dev/v1beta1
 kind: Task